-- A is the absorber area, in square metres (m^2) ; - H is the solar energy required, in kilojoules per day (kJ/d); - S is the mean available solar irradiance, in kilojoules per square metre per day (kJ/m2/d). - 7.5.3.3 The minimum storage capacity of a container in any solar hot water system shall, unless otherwise required, be as follows: - a) if no supplementary energy source is provided, a storage capacity of 20 % in excess of the daily hot water demand under winter conditions; and - b) if a supplementary energy source is provided, - 1) for an integral solar heater system, a storage capacity of at least 100 % of the daily hot water demand under summer conditions, and - 2) for an integral solar heater and supplementary storage container system, a storage capacity of - i) in the case of the solar container, at least 25 % of the daily hot water demand under summer conditions, and - ii) in the case of the supplementary container, at least 75 % of the daily hot water demand under summer conditions.
+- A is the absorber area, in square metres $(m^2)$ ; - H is the solar energy required, in kilojoules per day (kJ/d); and - S is the mean available solar irradiance, in kilojoules per square metre per day (kJ/m2/d).

+7.5.3 mum storage capacity of a container in any solar hot water system shall, unless otherwise required, be as follows:

+- a) if no supplementary energy source is provided, a storage capacity of 20 % in excess of the daily hot water demand under winter conditions; and - b) if a supplementary energy source is provided, - 1) for a solar heater system, a storage capacity of at least 100 % of the daily hot water demand under summer conditions, and Amdt 2 - 2) for a solar heater and supplementary storage container system, a storage capacity of Amdt 2 - i) in the case of the solar container, at least 25 % of the daily hot water demand under summer conditions, and - ii) in the case of the supplementary container, at least 75 % of the daily hot water demand under summer conditions.

-7.6 Pipe sizing
+7.6 sizing